 The European Investment Bank Group (EIB Group) has a zero tolerance of Prohibited Conduct whether occurring in connection with projects and activities financed by the EIB Group or perpetrated by its own staff.
 The EIB Group consists of the European Investment Bank (EIB or the Bank) and the European Investment Fund (EIF).

-Prohibited Conduct includes fraud, corruption, collusion, coercion, obstruction, money laundering and financing of terrorism affecting the EIB Group’s operations and activities.
+Prohibited Conduct includes fraud, corruption, collusion, coercion, obstruction, theft at EIB Group premises, misuse of EIB Group resources or assets, money laundering and financing of terrorism affecting the EIB Group’s operations and activities.

-The Fraud Investigations Division aims to protect the EIB Group’s finances and reputation through six core activities:
+The Investigations Division aims to protect the EIB Group’s finances and reputation through six core activities:

 EIB Group staff members have an obligation to report any suspicion of Prohibited Conduct immediately after becoming aware of the matter.
 For this purpose, the EIB has developed a Whistleblowing Policy applying to all staff members and service providers, allowing them to fulfil their duty to report wrongdoings.